Healthcare mobile app development for doctors

 VitalHub

-VitalHub gives clinicians real-time access to patient information from hospital Electronic Medical Record systems.
-Healthcare providers can see quick summary views and view patient charts, lab results, critical results, orders and statuses, medication history, and allergies.
-The application provides different layouts for different medical staff — such as physicians, nurses, and pharmacists — to fit specific workflows.
+VitalHub gives clinicians real-time EHR access with role-specific layouts for physicians, nurses, and pharmacists.
+Healthcare providers can see quick summary views of patient charts, lab results, critical results, orders and statuses, medication history, and allergies.

 Vitalhub